May 23rd, 2023

 eSource in Clinical Trials: 5 Benefits for Site Teams

-By: Jai Singh, Vice President of Site Growth and Adoption at OneStudyTeam
+By: Jai Singh, Senior Vice President of Site Growth and Adoption at OneStudyTeam

 In 2013, the FDA issued guidance promoting the electronic capture of source data in clinical trials.
 Per the FDA, the use of electronic source documents in clinical trials may not simply modernize clinical investigations, but can streamline them as well.